 - Check the crowd calendar for the Louvre on this app

 - Entry is free for children under 18, with proof of age.

 Buy Louvre Tickets Online via this link below:

 - Tickets are valid on the same day, for the Louvre museum (permanent collections and temporary exhibitions) and the Eugène-Delacroix museum.

-- The Louvre cost online is 17 euros per person.
+- The Louvre cost online via the Louvre website is 17 euros per person.

 What can I see with the Louvre ticket ?

 In addition to the collections of the Louvre Museum, the ticket gives access to temporary exhibitions the same day and for 48 hours at the Musée Eugène-Delacroix.

 Can we visit the Louvre museum for free?